 - a.
 The show committee reserves the rights to cancel, combine or divide any class or classes.
 Large classes may be divided for workout at the discretion of judge and/or horse committee. - b.
 If a class is cancelled at the regional show due to lack of entries, the 4-H'er will remain eligible to enter that class at the state horse show.
-If the regional show does not offer a class within a particular division, the participant will be allowed automatic entry into the state show in that particular division. - c.
+If the regional show does not offer a class within a particular division, the participant will be allowed automatic entry into the state show in that division. - c.
 Beginning after the 2014 show, classes that have less than 5 entries for will be combined into an all-age class the following year.
 Example: Junior Western Riding and Senior Western Riding.
 If for 3 consecutive following years, the combined age group class stays below 5, it will be eliminated.
 However, if the class grows to have at least 5 juniors and 5 seniors for two consecutive years, it will be split into junior and seniors once again.
+Final decision for elimination of classes will be up to the state horse show committee.